What’s the UpNest Referral Fee? 5 Things to Know

 SHARE

-UpNest is a real estate agent marketplace — the site connects a home buyer and seller with real estate agents in their local market.
-The agents compete for the business by submitting a commission or commission refund quote within 24 hours.
+UpNest is an online marketplace that matches home buyers and sellers with real estate agents for a referral fee.
+Agents compete for business by submitting a commission or commission refund quote within 24 hours.
+The buyer or seller then decides which agent they’d like to work with.

 In real estate, it is common for an agent to receive a referral fee when referring a client to another agent.
 Typically, this is done when a listing agent’s client is moving to another area and looking to purchase a home in the new area.